About Doll Repainting

 - Shading can be used to give the appearance of roundness in an area that is flat.
-Some Barbies have a very flat eye area and you will need to create a rounded look using shading techniques.
-This is more advanced however and is not usually done by the beginner.
+Some Barbies have a very flat eye area, and you will need to create a rounded look using shading techniques.
+This is more advanced, however, and is not usually done by the beginner.
 You will learn all this in time.

-- I then add in eyeshadow colors, and then the iris, finishing by adding the pupil.
+- I then add in eyeshadow colors and then the iris, finishing by adding the pupil.

-Lips, Cheeks, and Sealer
+Finishing With Lips, Cheeks, and Sealer

-- Having already laid down a preliminary outline to define the shape, now I add all my highlights and shading, finishing up with a gloss or matte sealer when they are completely dry.
+- Having already laid down a preliminary outline to define the shape, I now add all my highlights and shading, finishing up with a gloss or matte sealer when they are completely dry.

 - Blush is the last step before I seal the eyes and brows.

-- When I am happy with the doll repaint, I wait a couple hours to make sure all paint is dry and then seal any remaining painted areas with a matte sealer.
+- When I am happy with the doll repaint, I wait a couple of hours to make sure all paint is dry and then seal any remaining painted areas with a matte sealer.

 Everyone has their own style and preferences, so what works for me may not work for you.
 You'll find your own style as you gain some experience.

 This has been a grossly oversimplified explanation of repainting a doll.
 There is a ton more to know, lots of information, and do's and don'ts that can make the difference between success and failure.

 My Etsy Shop